Leaves of Absence

 - That the student is ready to return to CMC as a full-time student in residence.

-To facilitate the transition back to campus, students returning from a MLOA must participate in a re-entry meeting with the appropriate Class Dean, and with members of the Student Health Services or Counseling Center staff, as appropriate.
+To facilitate the transition back to campus, students returning from a MLOA must participate in a re-entry meeting with Dean of Students staff, and with members of the Student Health Services or Counseling Center staff, as appropriate.
 The Dean of Students determines both whether to approve the student’s return and whether the student must adhere to any ongoing terms or conditions throughout the semester.
 The student will receive written notification of those conditions.

 Withdrawal from the College

 A student who plans to depart Claremont McKenna College permanently and voluntarily should withdraw from the College by completing the general withdrawal request form.
 General withdrawals typically become effective on the first business day after a semester concludes.
-The Registrar approves requests for general withdrawals when requests are filed prior to the deadline to withdraw from courses within a given semester.
+The Registrar approves requests for general withdrawals when requests are filed prior to the deadline to drop courses without record within a given semester.

-Students who voluntarily withdraw from CMC after the last day to withdraw from courses within a semester will remain subject to grades in courses, and any related academic consequences, unless the Academic Standards Committee (ASC) has approved requests for late withdrawal grades in each course on the student’s schedule.
+Students who voluntarily withdraw from CMC after the last day to drop courses without record will remain subject to grades in courses, and any related academic consequences, unless the Academic Standards Committee (ASC) has approved requests for withdrawal grades in each course on the student’s schedule.
 The timing of a voluntary withdrawal has financial consequences, thus students seeking to withdraw should make their plans known as far in advance as possible.
 Withdrawn students are not permitted to use any College facilities or services, including housing, the gym or fitness center, student health services, counseling services, the libraries, career services, or financial aid.

 Students who decide to leave the College permanently due to a physical or psychological condition (or symptoms of such a condition) may request a medical withdrawal by completing the medical withdrawal form.
 The Dean of Students approves requests for medical withdrawals, in consultation with other appropriate offices and individuals at CMC.
 Requests must be filed with appropriate supporting documentation from the student’s treatment provider(s) prior to the last day of classes during a regular semester.

-No courses in progress will appear on the official transcript for students approved for medical withdrawals prior to the withdrawal deadline.
-If the medical withdrawal occurs after the last day to withdraw from courses, the student’s transcript will show grades of “W” for each course in progress at the time.
+No courses in progress will appear on the official transcript for students approved for medical withdrawals prior to the deadline to drop courses without record.
+If the medical withdrawal occurs after the last day to drop courses, the student’s transcript will show grades of “W” for each course in progress at the time.
 If appropriate, the student may instead request incomplete grades in one or more courses from the Academic Standards Committee.

 Re-Enrollment after Withdrawal